IIIF/api/source/api/content-state/0.3/index.md

 }
 ```

-This results in a more compact form, unencoded, this would be:
+This results in a more compact form.
+If unencoded, this would be:

 ```html
 {% raw %}